List of lettered Brooklyn avenues: Avenue F

 Located in the southern part of Kensington, Avenue F is less than a mile long.
 It is commonly associated with nearby Foster Avenue and Farragut Road, since Foster and Farragut begin with the letter "F".
 However, Foster Avenue predates Avenue F and is possibly the successor to Avenue E.

 Although Avenue F currently terminates west of Ocean Parkway, it originally continued a few blocks further east, until East 8th Street at 18th Avenue.
 Farragut Road is in close alignment with the remnant Avenue F, and may have originally been called Avenue F.

 Avenue G

 There is no longer any Avenue G. It was renamed Glenwood Road in the early 20th century.

-Avenues H & I
+Avenues H and I

 The Bay Ridge Branch lies between these avenues for most of their length.

-Avenue H begins in the west at Ocean Parkway, is interrupted by the BMT Brighton Line at East 16th Street, and again by the Brooklyn College Campus between Campus Rd and Nostrand Avenue.
+Avenue H begins in the west at Ocean Parkway, is interrupted by the BMT Brighton Line at East 16th Street, and again by the Brooklyn College Campus between Campus Road and Nostrand Avenue.
 It resumes its run through the East 30's, 40's and 50's before its eastern terminus at Paedergat Avenue South just past East 58th Street.

-Avenue I begins at Dahill Rd in the west, It is interrupted by the BMT Brighton line past East 16th Street, and terminates in the East at Flatlands Avenue and East 58th Street.
+Avenue I begins at Dahill Road in the west, It is interrupted by the BMT Brighton line past East 16th Street, and terminates in the East at Flatlands Avenue and East 58th Street.